lakshya1333/War_Room/HACKATHON_SUBMISSION.md

 ## 🎬 Closing Statement

 **War Room V4.0** represents the future of offensive security operations.
-By combining the power of Gemini 2.0 Flash Thinking with immersive 3D/VR visualization and multi-sensory feedback, we've created not just a tool, but an **experience** that makes cybersecurity accessible, engaging, and effective.
+By combining the power of **Gemini 3 Pro Preview** with intelligent fallback, immersive 3D/VR visualization and multi-sensory feedback, we've created not just a tool, but an **experience** that makes cybersecurity accessible, engaging, and effective.

 This project demonstrates:
 - ✅ **Technical mastery** of latest AI models